Rlys to run 65 special trains to facilitate movement of RRB-NTPC candidates to and from exam centres | Education

 There was a lot of murmur among candidates that they had been allotted cities in far off areas and requested change in centres.

 Demand for shifting centres to home state has flooded the social networking sites. ''I'm from Karnataka.
 I applied for Bengalure region.
 My 2nd stage RRB ntpc exam city is Kottayam it's 900 km long from my native.
 Plzz give chance in my home state,'' tweeted KN Hanumantha.
+The total number of candidates for the exams is 1,45,700 for 7,285 posts.
 The RRB-NTPC exams were in the eye of a storm when aspirants specially from Uttar Pradesh and Bihar took to the streets alleging irregularities in the process.
 PTI ASG SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)